 This 5:1 magic ratio represents the cornerstone of a healthy relationship, according to Purdue University educators.
 Relationships researcher John Gottman established this ratio to improve couple interactions and strike a more healthy balance.

 15) You Are Going Through a Major Milestone in Life.

 Some couples seek counseling when they are experiencing a major life change, such as retirement, caring for an elderly parent, seeing the last of their children leave home or moving.
 These times can be fraught with emotion and sadness.
 When you are experiencing major transitions in life as a couple, you need a support system, such as couples therapy.

-- Most people who go to a couples counselor engage in an average of 12 sessions, with 66% of the couples improving their relationship in 20 sessions or fewer.
+- According to consented anonymous research performed in Frisco, TX by Northstar Counseling & Therapy, couples therapy absolutely works.
+Here are some stats by the numbers.
+Most people who go to a couples counselor engage in an average of 12 sessions, with 66% of the couples improving their relationship in 20 sessions or fewer.

 The one major roadblock a couple faces toward changing their relationship is reluctance.
-Both of the people in the union need to commit to couples counseling, not just one of them.
+Both of the people in the relationship need to commit to the couples therapy exercises, not just one of them.

 Set Aside Some "We" Time Now

 Want to improve your relationship with Couples Therapy?
 Get a free 15-min consultation at Northstar Frisco Counseling & Therapy.
 There’s no time like the present.